 The result – Jesus Christ is glorified, and the Kingdom of God is made real!

-Kairos Moments Can Happen in Your Ministry
+Elements of a Kairos Moment Can Happen in Your Ministry

 Kairos moments can happen in your ministry.

 Elements of a Kairos moment are moments of blessing others that you get to steward.

 Kairos moments start with discernment: awareness that God is a work in this moment, and the Holy Spirit is ready to bring something.

 Our step of cooperation is to discern the word or action that God would have us do, and then do it.

 You get to cooperate with what God intends to do, as friends and co-laborers with Jesus in advancing the Kingdom of God.

 Seek Kairos moments in your ministry and See God work through you.